yorkshireinteractive/chartist-goal-line/src/README.md

 A simple Chartist JavaScript plugin to put goal lines on your charts.
 Check out the project page too: [YorkshireInteractive/chartist-goal-line](https://github.com/YorkshireInteractive/chartist-goal-line)

+You can download the demo and source here: <a href="https://github.com/yorkshireinteractive/chartist-goal-line/archive/gh-pages.zip">Download</a>

 ## Options